hmhobart/tchousing/README.md

 # Scripts
 __Stage 1__
-- creates the zoining layer and classifications needed for the following scripts.
+- creates the zoning layer and classifications needed for the following scripts.

 __Stage 2__
 - joins, reprojects, and clips all of the layers that are needed to create the geopackage that is analyzed in QGIS.